Ashok0/TombRaider123VR/README.md

 The sky fix hooks `DrawSkyHD` in the live game DLL. `SkyAtInfinity=0` returns the stock finite-dome stereo.
 See "Sky at infinity" below.

+First person is confirmed working in the headset on TR1: the camera rides Lara's animated head rather than the chase camera.
+It is off by default (`FirstPerson=1` turns it on), her head is still drawn, and her animations move your head for you.
+See "First person" below.

 Supported builds: